Trading causal order for locality

 The possibility of indefinite causal order---in particular, the AF/BW process---raises the following natural question: What happens to the tension between quantum theory and locality once the assumption of definite causal order is dropped?

 \textit{Results.---}In this Letter, we show how one can trade causal order for the locality of operations in perfectly discriminating QNLWE ensembles.
 The tension between quantum theory and locality suggested by QNLWE thus disappears in the absence of a definite causal order.
-Specifically, {\em local quantum\/} operations assisted with {\em classical processes\/} can allow the parties to {\em perfectly discriminate ensembles of quantum nonlocality without entanglement:\/} Three parties communicating through the classical AF/BW process can discriminate the SHIFT ensemble.
+Specifically, {\em local quantum\/} operations assisted with {\em classical processes\/} can allow the parties to {\em perfectly discriminate ensembles of quantum nonlocality without entanglement:\/} Three parties communicating through the classical AF/BW process (Eq.~\eqref{eq:afbw}) can discriminate the SHIFT ensemble~(Eq.~\eqref{eq:shift}).
 In fact, this process allows the parties to {\em measure\/} quantum systems in the SHIFT basis.
-Conversely, we show that such a measurement simulates the classical channel underlying the AF/BW process.
+Conversely, we show that such a measurement implements the classical channel underlying the AF/BW process.
 We use the insights from these protocols to show how any Boolean~$n$-party classical process without global past can be turned into an~$n$-qubit ensemble of states that exhibits quantum nonlocality without entanglement.
-These results establish an {\em operational link\/} between QNLWE and classical processes without causal order (see also Ref.~\cite{baumeler2022} for a suggested link with Bell nonlocality).
+These results establish an {\em operational link\/} between QNLWE and classical processes without causal order.\footnote{See also Ref.~\cite{baumeler2022} for a suggested link between such processes and Bell nonlocality and Ref.~\cite{vanderlugt2022} for a tension between the assumptions of definite causal order and parameter independence.}

 \textit{SHIFT-basis measurement from AF/BW process.---}The parties Alice, Bob, and Charlie hold a quantum system in the three-qubit state~$\ket\psi$.
 The following protocol implements a measurement of~$\ket\psi$ in the SHIFT basis~(see~Fig.~\ref{fig:measurementprotocol}).